 Comprehensive overview from the GSAPP team - how Good Shepherd Partnership for Mission is developing in this region

-This Good Shepherd Center raises awareness and empowers vulnerable groups to ensure Safe Migration and to combat Trafficking in Persons
+This Good Shepherd Center in Thailand raises awareness and empowers vulnerable women to ensure safe migration and employment, and to combat Trafficking in Persons

 The sisters in Yangon offer nursery care for the many 'at risk' small children near their convent